 This diagnosis evaluates the gas installation safety in residence.
 All accommodations with a gas installation over 15 years old are concerned by this diagnosis.

 This diagnosis evaluates the electrical installation in the property.
 The accommodations concerned by this diagnosis are those whose electricity installation is over 15 years old.
 The diagnosis is valid for six years.

 This diagnosis evaluates the potential risk for natural disasters, mining, and technological accidents.
 It is valid for six months.

 You must follow the rent regulations if you rent your property in rent-controlled Paris.
-The rent will be calculated based on three references per m2:
+The rent price in France are calculated based on three following references per m2: